flibX0r/redscript-mkdocs/docu-comment-spec.md

 */
 ```
 For each line in a comment block, if it starts with:
- - A single space character,
+  - Any amount of whitespace,
- - Any number of asterisks,
+  - A single asterisk,
   - At least one space character

 Those characters will be stripped from the comment before being output.
 For this reason, if you're
 writing an unordered list in your comments and not prefixing each line, you should use hyphen `-` or